PlayStation Vita EU users cannot download their games

 As Sony pulls back on PlayStation Vita functionality, it recently lost its trademark in the EU for Vita when referring to film or audio playback.
 Sony only retains the name in regards to video games.
 Developers for Sony’s handheld had their last opportunity to publish games digitally on the system this July.

 Vita users are understandably concerned as Sony has been slowly removing support for their portable console.
-After several months of servers for the LittleBigPlanet series being unavailable, in September Media Molecule announced that it would not be restoring online functionality to the PlayStation Vita or PlayStation 3 services.
+After several months of servers for the LittleBigPlanet series being unavailable, in September the official twitter announced that it would not be restoring online functionality to the PlayStation Vita or PlayStation 3 services.

 Digital releases have now ceased, with final physical games for the PlayStation Vita are supposedly coming out by the end of 2021.